Pre-Configured Proxies

 };

-results in an API response with status code 400
+results in an API response with status code 400, having the headers:

 Custom-Response-Header-1: custom-value-1